 Halogeton can grow thickly on disturbed lands |

-General: Halogeton (Halogeton glomeratus), also called Saltlover, is a spreading to upright annual forb with small, fleshy leaves that each have a spine at the tip.
+General: Halogeton (Halogeton glomeratus), also called Saltlover, is a spreading to upright annual forb with small, fleshy, swollen leaves that each has a spine at the tip.
 This plant favors disturbed areas with salty soils where it can concentrate salt in its tissues and at the soil surface.
 The flowers are small and individually inconspicuous, but there are so many flowers they can obscure the stems.

 Halogeton is an uncommon component of disturbed desert vegetation communities.
 Around Las Vegas, look for this species in town and in disturbed roadsides and open fields.